 The terms of the contract may be incorporated by setting them out in the original contract, or by reference to another document that contains those terms.
 The contract incorporating the terms must be signed by or on behalf of each party to the contract.

 Where there is a contract complying with section 2 of the 1989 Act, the following legal facts arise:

-The Vendor (seller of the property) ‘becomes in equity a trustee for the purchaser of the estate sold’
+- The seller becomes a trustee for the purchaser of the legal estate pending completion;

 Remedies where a contract fails

-Where a contract complies with s.2 and has been exchanged, but the agreement does not proceed to completion because one party has or is threatening to withdraw, the innocent party may:
+Where the contract complies with section 2, but the agreement does not proceed to completion because one party has or is threatening to withdraw, the innocent party may:

-Sue for damages at common law for breach of the contract;
+- Sue for damages for breach of the contract;

-Apply for an order of specific performance of the contract (ie. force the sale to complete);
+- Apply for an order of specific performance of the contract (ie. force the sale to complete);

 - Apply for an injunction to restrain a threatened breach of the contract;

 - Rescind the contract (if it is possible for the parties to be returned to their original position).